 This month we’ll:

-- Temporarily close the intersection of Mackelroy and Yan Yean roads to widen the intersection and install safety improvements.
+- work at the of Mackelroy and Yan Yean roads to install important safety improvements

 Changes to road conditions